Civil Rights & Freedom

 2021

-The Light of Truth Ida B. Wells National Monument is a bronze and marble public sculpture by artist Richard Hunt.
-Located in the Bronzeville neighborhood on the South Side of Chicago, the sculpture takes its name from a quote by civil rights activist and investigative journalist Ida B. Wells-Barnett (1862-1931): "The way to right wrongs is to turn the light of truth upon them."
+The Light of Truth Ida B. Wells National Monument is a bronze and marble public sculpture located in the Bronzeville neighborhood on the South Side of Chicago.
+The sculpture takes its name from a quote by civil rights activist and investigative journalist Ida B. Wells-Barnett (1862-1931): "The way to right wrongs is to turn the light of truth upon them."
 It was unveiled in 2021 by the Ida B. Wells Commemorative Art Committee.

 A feature documentary produced by Rana Segal and Laurie Little weave together the process of the creation of the monument of Ida B. Wells with her history and Richard Hunt’s history.
 Learn more...